 The High Court has found a number of breaches of Article 3 ECHR in relation to the detention of severely mentally ill people and such detention has also repeatedly been found unlawful under domestic law and in the Court of Appeal.
 Torture survivors continue to be detained even after Rule 35 reports (see section on Special Procedural Guarantees).
 A report for the Home Office by the Tavistock Institute concluded that vulnerable detainees could deteriorate in detention, partly because of antagonism between different agencies and the conflicted aims of detention.
 This could only be remedied by a culture change.
 Members of Parliament who conducted an inquiry into immigration detention found that people suffering from mental health conditions were detained for prolonged periods and that it was not possible to treat mental health conditions in IRC.
 They recommended that at the very least the policy around mental health should be changed to that which was in place before August 2010, which stated that individuals with a mental health condition should only be detained under exceptional circumstances.
 A report by Amnesty International UK looked into the use of detention and its consequences; in their interviews with detainees and their families the most common consequences reported were damage to mental and physical health and harm for family members, particularly women and children.

 Following the Shaw Review in January 2016, NGOs expected that guidance would follow the main message of the report – that fewer people should be detained and that better systems need to be designed to reduce the number of vulnerable people detained.
 However, the policy guidance issued in response the report, which also fulfilled the requirements of Section 59 of the Immigration Act 2016, makes it more difficult to secure release based for example on their experiences of torture or of their deteriorating mental health.
 The definition in the Adults at Risk policy was more limited than that provided in the UN Convention against Torture (UNCAT).
 In a case brought by Medical Justice the definition in this new policy was challenged; the case was heard in March 2017 and judgment delivered in October 2017.
 The Immigration Rules were amended to reflect the new definition of torture.
 The Adults at Risk policy has also been revised.
-The Independent Chief Inspector of Borders and Immigration is conducting an annual review of adults at risk in Immigration Detention but the government has yet to publish the first year’s report.

 Home Office, Enforcement Instructions and Guidance – Chapter 55 Detention, para 55.10